March is Child Life Month

 The month of March is set aside to celebrate children and the profession of child life specialists who are dedicated to providing positive coping tools to support your child.
 To celebrate child life month, our team of child life specialists will share a few helpful tips to help your child cope well with their hospital experiences.

 If we’re being honest, nobody likes to be surprised by medical procedures.
 Whether it’s a blood draw or radiology exam, we all tend to cope better when we are prepared with information about what to expect for the procedure.

-Children are no different; they need age appropriate information regarding what they will encounter.
-At The Children’s Hospital of San Antonio, our team of child life specialists work closely with other medical staff to make sure your child has access to the tools and resources they need to have a positive coping experience.
+Children are no different; they need age-appropriate information regarding what they will encounter.
+At CHRISTUS Children's, our team of child life specialists work closely with other medical staff to make sure your child has access to the tools and resources they need to have a positive coping experience.

 Child life specialists advocate for proper preparation and teaching because stress and coping theories tell us that children tend to cope well when they are given appropriate information regarding a potentially stressful event.